humzak711/Web-Login-System/README.md

 to install flask, run pip3 install flask on your terminal

-for this project I used; Python (with Flask), SQL (with MySQL), HTML, CSS and Javascript
+for this project I used; Python (with Flask), SQL (with MySQL), HTML, CSS, and Javascript

 IMPORTANT